easy-website-generator/easy-website-generator/README.md

 Kommandos:
-  init      initialises a ewg repo serve     starts a webserver on ewg repo and watches for changes generate  generates the dist folder from your ewg repo
+  init      initialises a ewg repo serve     !not workin at he moment! starts a webserver on ewg repo and watches for changes generate  generates the dist folder from your ewg repo

 Optionen:
   --help        Hilfe anzeigen                                         [boolean] --version     Version anzeigen                                       [boolean] --theme       installs a zipped theme from url when running ewg "init"
-                                              [Standard: "ewg-template-simple"]
+                                              [Standard: "simple"]
   --production  loads production settings when running ewg "serve" or
                 "generate", default: development
   --test        load test settings when running ewg "serve" or "generate",